JuCuAcc/FlutterProvider/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application with State Management and Provider.